xavidop/dialogflow-cx-cli/docs/docs/nluprofiler/tests.md

 2. The audio encoding has to be Linear16.
 Linear16 is a 16-bit linear pulse-code modulation (PCM) encoding.

 If you don't have a file with this format, you can create it by yourself using the `cxcli tts` command!
 All the information is located [here](/tts)

+### Prompt input

+The prompt input is the most complex one.
+You have to specify the input prompt you want to send to Dialogflow CX.
+To use this type you have to set the `type` field to `prompt` and the `prompt` field to the prompt you want to send.

+It is important to know that the input prompt needs Vertex AI API to be enabled in your project and the proper permissions granted.
+You can find more information on the [Authentication](/overview/authentication) page.

 ## JSON Schema